Teratophilia

 Psychology

-Proposed drivers include the appeal of the exotic "other," novelty, the safe distance fantasy affords for taboo scenarios, idealized non-human traits, and themes of acceptance, loving the rejected or feared.
-Commentators have suggested monsters can let a fantasy embody desirable traits without the social baggage attached to a conventional human partner.
-For most enthusiasts it is one facet of a broader taste for horror and fantasy, overlapping with vampire and therianthropy interests: rather than a fixed or exclusive orientation.
+Proposed drivers include the appeal of the exotic "other," novelty, the safe distance fantasy affords for taboo scenarios, idealized non-human traits, and themes of acceptance, of loving the rejected or feared.
+Commentators have suggested monsters let a fantasy embody desirable traits without the social baggage attached to a conventional human partner: power, devotion, or difference made safe by being imaginary.
+For most enthusiasts it is one facet of a broader taste for horror and fantasy, overlapping with vampire and werewolf attraction rather than a fixed or exclusive orientation.
 As there is no dedicated clinical research base, these accounts remain interpretive.

 Prevalence & culture

 Reliable prevalence figures do not exist; the interest has not been isolated in any population survey, so its scale is inferred from readership and community activity rather than counted.
-"Monster romance" became a conspicuous publishing trend in the early 2020s, propelled by self-published and BookTok-driven series, most visibly Ruby Dixon's Ice Planet Barbarians (self-published 2015; mass-market reissue by Berkley in 2021), which brought alien- and monster-romance to a far larger audience than search data had previously suggested.
+"Monster romance" became a conspicuous publishing trend in the early 2020s, propelled by self-published and BookTok-driven series, most visibly Ruby Dixon's Ice Planet Barbarians (self-published 2015; mass-market reissue by Berkley in November 2021 after the series went viral on TikTok), which brought alien- and monster-romance to a far larger audience than search data had previously suggested.
 Active art and fiction communities sustain the interest online, while formal clinical study of it remains minimal.

 Safety, consent & law